[UPDATED] Mother of beheaded toddler says suspect was never violent - Trinidad and Tobago Newsday

 “Everybody loved this child.
 I can say nothing bad about her.
 I don't know what would make him want to harm that child so much.
 She was a darling.
 She was everybody’s darling.”

-Speaking on Ian Alleyne's Crime Watch programme on Tuesday night, Lallitte's father Shannon Lallitte said he had not seen his daughter in more than three years.
+Speaking on Ian Alleyne's Crime Watch programme in the night on April 9, Lallitte's father Shannon Lallitte said he had not seen his daughter in more than three years.

 He said this was a result of an ongoing dispute with the child's mother.